 About small cell lung cancer

 There are 2 main classifications of lung cancer: small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).
-These 2 types are treated differently.
-This guide provides information on small cell lung cancer.
-Learn more about NSCLC.
+There are different treatments for each type of lung cancer.
+This guide provides information on SCLC.
+Learn more about NSCLC in a different guide.
+This website also offers a separate guide on neuroendocrine tumors of the lung.

-Small cell lung cancer begins when healthy cells in the lung change and grow out of control, forming a mass called a tumor, a lesion, or a nodule.
-Small cell lung cancer begins in the nerve cells or hormone-producing cells of the lung.
-The term “small cell” refers to the size and shape of the cancer cells as seen under a microscope.
+SCLC begins when healthy cells in the lung change and grow out of control, forming a mass called a tumor, a lesion, or a nodule.
+SCLC begins in the nerve cells or hormone-producing cells of the lung.
+The term "small cell" refers to the size and shape of the cancer cells as seen under a microscope.

 Looking for More of an Introduction?

-ASCO Answers Fact Sheet: Read a 1-page fact sheet that offers an introduction to lung cancer.
-This fact sheet is available as a PDF, so it is easy to print out.
+- ASCO Answers Fact Sheet: Read a 1-page fact sheet that offers an introduction to lung cancer.
+This free fact sheet is available as a PDF, so it is easy to print.

-ASCO Answers Guide: Get this free 44-page booklet that helps you better understand this disease and treatment options.
-This booklet is available as a PDF, so it is easy to print out.
+- ASCO Answers Guide: Get this free 40-page booklet that helps you better understand this disease and treatment options.
+This booklet is available as a PDF, so it is easy to print.